gesslar/glpu/doc/wiki/simul_efun/directory.md

 ### PARAMETERS

-    object ob - The object to query the directory of.
+* `object ob` - The object to query the directory of.

-### RETURNS

-    string - The directory path of the object.

 ## DESCRIPTION